 I know that cooking organic, unprocessed food from scratch takes a lot more time than the way all your friends and neighbors eat!
-But it is so important for your healing that if you cannot find the time to make it yourself, then ask a family member to help out.
+But it is so important for your healing.
+If you cannot find the time to make it yourself, then ask a family member to help out.
 Or advertise on Craigslist for a personal chef to come in once a month and cook up a few different broths for you.
-You can also do an Internet search as there are a number of companies now offering good quality bone broths online.
+There are also a number of companies now offering good quality bone broths online.

 So if you want the quickest way to make chicken broth, here it is.
 You can either buy organic chicken necks and backs from your grocer.
 Or, you can buy your chicken breasts, thighs, etc. with “bone-in” and then remove the bones after cooking as usual.

 - Take raw or cooked organic chicken bones, back, neck and place in a large saucepan.
 Fill saucepan 1 inch from the top with filtered water.
 Add 1 tbsp apple cider vinegar.

 - Chop up a couple carrots and 2 sticks of celery and throw them in the pot.
 Bring to a boil.

 - Simmer, covered, for as long as you can – anywhere from 2 to 12 hours.
 If any gunk/foam appears on top, skim it off.
 Add more water as/if needed.

 - Strain off broth into a large bowl, allow to cool for a bit, then place in the fridge.

 - Next day, skim off any fat (if you want) and portion broth/jelly into Ziplock freezer bags.
 I usually put 2 cups in each bag.
 Freeze until you need it!
 If you want to eat it right away, it’s good in the fridge for 3 days.

 More Free Recipes + Free Healing Broth Recipe eBook